airlift/parameternames/README.md

 version of `javac` with the `-parameters` option enabled.
 This utility falls back to reading parameters from the debug symbols in the method bytecode for classes compiled without the `-parameters` option enabled.
+Note that this fallback will not work for interfaces, as interface methods do not have bytecode and thus do not have debug symbols.

 ## Usage